CrunchyData/pg_featureserv/hugo/content/usage/cql.md

 ```

 By default the coordinate system of geometry literal values is assumed to be geodetic (SRID = 4326).
-The `filter-crs=SRID` query parameter can be used to specify that filter geometry literals are in a different coordinate system.
+The `filter-crs=SRID` query parameter can be used to specify that the geometry literals in a filter expression are in a different coordinate system.

 ### Spatial predicates